Manchu people: People's Republic of China

-In 1952, after the failure of both Manchukuo and the Nationalist Government (KMT), the newborn People's Republic of China officially recognized the Manchu as one of the ethnic minorities as Mao Zedong had criticized the Han chauvinism that dominated the KMT.
+In 1952, after the failure of both Manchukuo and the Nationalist government (KMT), the newborn People's Republic of China officially recognized the Manchu as one of the ethnic minorities as Mao Zedong had criticized the Han chauvinism that dominated the KMT.
 In the 1953 census, 2.5 million people identified themselves as Manchu.
 The Communist government also attempted to improve the treatment of Manchu people; some Manchu people who had hidden their ancestry during the period of KMT rule became willing to reveal it, such as the writer Lao She, who began to include Manchu characters in his fictional works in the 1950s.
 Between 1982 and 1990, the official count of Manchu people more than doubled from 4,299,159 to 9,821,180, making them China's fastest-growing ethnic minority, but this growth was due to people formerly registered as Han applying for official recognition as Manchu.
 Since the 1980s, thirteen Manchu autonomous counties have been created in Liaoning, Jilin, Hebei, and Heilongjiang.

 The Eight Banners system is one of the most important ethnic identity of today's Manchu people.
 Manchus became more like an ethnic coalition which contains the descendants of Manchu bannermen and a large number of Manchu-assimilated Chinese and Mongol bannermen.
 However, Solon and Sibe Bannermen, who were considered as part of Eight Banner system under the Qing dynasty, were registered as independent ethnic groups by the PRC government as Daur, Evenk, Nanai, Oroqen, and Sibe.

 Since the 1980s, after the Cultural Revolution, Manchu culture and language experienced a renaissance, including among Han Chinese.
 Manchu culture and language preservation is promoted by the Chinese Communist Party, and Manchus again became one of China's most socioeconomically advanced minorities.
-Manchus generally face little to no discrimination in their daily lives, except among Han nationalist conspiracy theorists, whom claim that the CCP is occupied by Manchu elites and therefore Manchus receive better treatment under the People's Republic of China.
+Manchus generally face little to no discrimination in their daily lives, except among Han nationalist conspiracy theorists, whom claim that Manchu elites occupy the CCP and, therefore, Manchus receive better treatment under the People's Republic of China.

-Manchus were subjected to the same one child policy and rules as Han people.
-Manchus, Koreans, Russians, Hui and Mongols in Inner Mongolia were subjected to restrictions of two children.
+Manchus were subjected to the same one-child policy and rules as the Han people.
+All Manchus, Koreans, Russians, Hui, and Mongols living in Inner Mongolia were subjected to restrictions on two children.